bhojpur/build/README.md

 # Bhojpur Build - Management Engine

-The Bhojpur Build is a software-as-a-service product used as a Build Engine based on Bhojpur.NET Platform for application delivery.
+The `Bhojpur Build` is a proprietary software build engine for several programming languages applied within the [Bhojpur.NET Platform](https://github.com/bhojpur/platform/) for delivery of distributed `applications` or `services`.